josephernest/Yopp/README.md

 What about security?
 ----

-* There's no security, so everyone who has the URL can download your last file (well, not if you downloaded it, because then it will be automatically deleted on server).
+* Everyone who has the URL can download your last file (well, not if you downloaded it, because then it will be automatically deleted on server).
 Why?
-Because sometimes you just want a quick solution for non-sensitive/personal data, rather than a super secure solution that would take 2 minutes (go to Gmail on phone, enter login, enter password, upload file, go to Gmail on computer, enter login, enter password, download the file...)
+Because sometimes you just want a quick solution for non-sensitive/personal data, rather than a super secure solution that would take 2 minutes (go to your mailbox on the phone, enter login, enter password, upload file, go to your mailbox on computer, enter login, enter password, download the file...)

 * Tip: use a random folder name (e.g. http://www.example.com/xHsy279q1/), and don't share the URL